After pushing his rival, sprinter Kenny Bednarek has made up with Noah Lyles. He still expects ‘fireworks’ at their next race

 “We’re good with each other and we’re just excited to line it up again in Tokyo and getting ready for going against the world.”

-Bednarek and Lyles, a six-time world champion, are set to renew their rivalry at the Diamond League meet in Lausanne, Switzerland later this month.
+Bednarek and Lyles, a six-time world champion, are set to renew their rivalry at the Diamond League meet in Silesia, Poland next week, with both competing in the 100m.

 According to World Athletics data, the pair have faced each other 18 times in 100m and 200m finals, with Lyles getting the better of Bednarek in 14 of those.

-Note: Clarification: This article has been updated to reflect the correct location of Bednarek’s and Lyles’ next competition due to an organizer error.